Terms & Policies

 7. Subscription Term, Fees & Payment

 d) Taxes.
-Except as expressly set forth in Section 9 (Limited Warranty) and Section 14 (Indemnification), all fees are non-refundable.
+Except as expressly set forth in this Agreement, all fees are non-refundable.
 Customer is responsible for paying all Taxes, and all Taxes are excluded from any fees set forth in the applicable Order Form.
+Intercom will invoice Customer for Taxes as well as any legally required fees arising from Customer's use of Services if Intercom believes it has a legal obligation to do so, and Customer will pay such Taxes and fees if invoiced.
 If Customer is required by Law to withhold any Taxes from Customer's payment, the fees payable by Customer will be increased as necessary so that after making any required withholdings, Intercom receives and retains (free from any liability for payment of Taxes) an amount equal to the amount it would have received had no such withholdings been made.
 Any late payments will be subject to a service charge equal to 1.5% per month of the amount due or the maximum amount allowed by law, whichever is less.

 8. Term and Termination

 8.1.
 Term.
 This Agreement is effective as of the Effective Date and expires on the date of the last to expire Subscription Term under any Order Form, unless earlier terminated as set forth herein.